JLiu-1/QPET-Artifact-SIGMOD/README.md

 This branch includes the codes for SZ3-QPET, QoZ-QPET, and HPEZ-QPET on pointwise and regional QoIs (single-snapshot compression).

-For vector QoI preservation on cross-snapshot compression, check the codes at the hpez_qpet_vec branch
+For vector QoI preservation on cross-snapshot compression, check the codes at the hpez_qpet_vec branch.
+.
 ## Dependencies

 Please Install the following dependencies before compiling HPEZ: